Dan Holman

-Daniel Holman (born 5 June 1990) is an English professional footballer who last played as a forward for Torquay United.
+Daniel George Holman (born 5 June 1990) is an English professional footballer who plays as a forward for Barwell.

 He began his career with a number of Northampton-based youth clubs, including Northampton ON Chenecks and Long Buckby.
 He featured for the first-team for Cogenhoe United, two spells with Long Buckby and briefly for Oxford City before joining Conference North side Histon in 2011.
 Holman earned a move to Conference Premier club Braintree Town in 2012, and his goalscoring form brought him to the attention of Football League teams, as he signed for Colchester United in 2014.
 He appeared for Wrexham, Aldershot Town, Dover Athletic and Woking on loan after failing to secure a place in Colchester's first-team.
 Following his successful loan spell with Woking, Holman joined Cheltenham Town.
 Holman re-joined former club Aldershot Town at the start of the 2018–19 season before making the switch to Kettering Town in November.